 The MFC-L2750DW XL offers a full set of features, including a fast automatic document feeder, duplex printing and copying, color scanning, faxing, and integration with cloud apps such as OneNote.

 Built to print a maximum of 15,000 pages a month (also called its “duty cycle”), the MFC-L2750DW XL is built for heavier use than our Editors' Choice, the Canon ImageClass MF217w, which is rated for up to 8,000 pages per month.
-Altogether, our Brother MFC-L2750DW XL review makes it easy to see that it's one of the best all-in-one printers we've seen, and our favorite laser printer.
+Altogether, our Brother MFC-L2750DW XL review makes it easy to see that it's one of the best printers we've tested, and it's also the best laser printer.

 The 2.7-inch, color touch screen is not elegant, but it's effective.
 You can't swipe like you can on a smartphone screen, but tapping the virtual up/down on-screen menu buttons will get you where you want to go fairly quickly.